 How much acupuncture should you have to see those enhancements to your fertility?
 Women in this study had six acupuncture sessions per cycle for three menstrual cycles.

-Acupuncture has been shown to increase the uterine blood flow (decrease uterine blood impedance).
-But does the uterine blood flow really matter when you’re having an IVF?
-This study provides the answer.
-The researchers used special ultrasound technique to measure uterine blood flow.
-They found that it had an immense effect on both pregnancy and implantation rates.
-IVF with women, who had the lowest blood flow (PI>3) on the day of transfer, unfortunately didn’t result in any pregnancies.
+Acupuncture has been shown to increase the uterine blood flow (decreasing uterine blood impedance).
+But does this boost to blood flow really matter when you’re having an IVF?
+This study below provides the answer.
+The researchers utilised specialised ultrasound method to assess uterine blood flow.
+They discovered that it had an immense effect on both pregnancy and implantation rates.
+IVF with women, who had the lowest blood flow below a certain level on the day of transfer, unfortunately didn’t result in any pregnancies.

 This study shows that there is a significant benefit to integrate acupuncture with IVF treatment for patients with two or more failed IVF cycles.
 It is one of the few studies using sham acupuncture to ensure that the effect of acupuncture is real, not just a placebo.
 The study was published in a reputable, pier-reviewed journal Acupuncture in Medicine, BMJ journals.

 Influence of acupuncture on the outcomes of in vitro fertilisation when embryo implantation has failed: a prospective randomised controlled clinical trial.